Ayasdi and The Power of Topological Big Data Analysis

-Founded in 2008, Silicon Valley startup Ayasdi has taken in $106 million in funding from big name investors that include Khosla Ventures, Draper Fisher Jurvetson, General Electric, Kleiner Perkins Caufield & Byers, and Citigroup.
-Ayasdi claims to have developed the most powerful technique know to man for advanced analytics of big data and complex data.
+Founded in 2008, Silicon Valley startup Ayasdi has taken in $106 million in funding from big-name investors that include Khosla Ventures, Draper Fisher Jurvetson, General Electric, Kleiner Perkins Caufield & Byers, and Citigroup.
+Ayasdi claims to have developed the most powerful technique known to man for advanced analytics of big data and complex data.
 The technology is called “topological data analysis” and here is how it works.

 Ayasdi is targeting two niche applications for their “topological big data analysis” technology; healthcare and financial services.
 Here’s one application in healthcare called “claims denial reduction”.